mosmn/Notes/sections/theo/overview.md

 For an operating system to be modular, it is important to <u>have clear defined interfaces between modules.</u> The interfaces are the points where different modules interact with each other.
 These interfaces need to be well-defined and documented, so that developers can understand how to interact with them and how to use them to add new features or functionalities to the system.

-<u>Well-documented</u> interfaces are also important for maintainability, as it allows developers to understand how different parts of the system interact with each other and how to troubleshoot issues that may arise.
+__Well-documented__ interfaces are also important for maintainability, as it allows developers to understand how different parts of the system interact with each other and how to troubleshoot issues that may arise.
 This documentation can also provide instructions and guidelines for developers who want to create new modules or make changes to existing ones.

 Overall, a modular design enables the creation of a more robust, adaptable, and scalable system, allowing it to meet the constant need for change in technology and user requirements.